foqal/policies/policies/privacy-policy.md

 Additionally, if you are a resident of an EU member state, you have the right to file a complaint with your local supervisory authority.

 #### Independent arbitration
-Under certain limited circumstances, European Union individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
+Under certain limited circumstances, European Union or United Kingdom individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
 To learn more about this method of resolution and its availability to you, please read more about [Privacy Shield](https://www.privacyshield.gov/article?id=ANNEX-I-introduction).
 Arbitration is not mandatory; it is a tool you can use if you choose to.
 If you wish to invoke binding arbitration, each party will be responsible for its own attorney’s fees.

 We are subject to the jurisdiction of the Federal Trade Commission.